How good is your employee relations strategy?

 Managing employees and contractors on these projects was always a tricky business for me as the Employee Relations Manager.
 There was no shortage of people telling me how to do my job.
 Managing the various stakeholders was challenging and I could not have done it effectively without an employee relations strategy (ERS).
-My ERS was both strategic and a practical tool in managing issues in the workplace with four key aspects.
+My ERS was both a strategic and a practical tool in managing issues in the workplace with four key aspects.

 - The how to manage employees and stakeholders was clearly stated in our Agreement;

 - The what tools, processes and resources were identified;

 - The when interaction and engagement with stakeholders was sorted; and

 - The why related to monitoring, reporting and reviewing the employee relations activities across time.

 Here is what a robust ERS will deliver for a project or a workplace.

 - Productivity – strong employee relations creates a level of happiness within a work environment.
 When employees know what is expected from them, are fairly remunerated and praised with regular feedback, morale builds and so does employee motivation and desire to be productive.

 - Employee Loyalty – a work environment that is productive and pleasant provides a powerful incentive for employees to be loyal to their employer.
 Having such a workforce improves employee retention and the costs associated with recruitment and selection.
 In the long term, a low employee turnover ensures that the business has access to a trained and skilled pool of employees.